 The City of Rocklin consulted various government agencies in the development of its 2020-2024 Consolidated Plan including the Placer County Department of Health and Human Services, Placer County Housing Authority, and Roseville Housing Authority.
 Representatives from the Rocklin Police, Fire, and Public Services and Parks Departments also participated in the process.

 Narrative

-Refer to Appendix A for a complete outreach list, proof of publication, results of the Housing and Community Development Needs Survey, and summary of public comments received.
+Refer to Appendix A and B for a complete outreach list, results of the Housing and Community Development Needs Survey, summary of public comments received, and documents serving as proof of publication.